BioJulia/PopGen.jl/docs/PopObj_accessing.md

 A little hands-on training will probably go a long way, so let's through some of the functions available in PopGen.jl with the included data.
-Inputs and outputs are included so you can be confident what you're seeing in your Julia session is exactly what's supposed to happen.
+This tutorial will include both inputs and outputs so you can be confident what you're seeing in your Julia session is exactly what's supposed to happen.
 Sometimes the outputs can be a little lengthy, so they will be arranged in code "tabs", where the left-most tab is the input named after what it's accomplishing, and the right tab is the output of running the command.